okyeron/OMX-27/Docs.md

 When M8 is selected from the `MCRO` parameter - potentiometers will send on the `M-CH` MIDI channel in both regular keyboard mode and in the macro mode.
 However, notes played on keys will send on the currently selected `CH` MIDI channel.

-#### Screensaver
-After a default timeout (3 minutes), the display will be blanked and a "scrensaver" patter will show on the LEDs.
-The rightmost pot (#5) can be turned to adjust the color.
-Touching any keys or any of the other pots will exit the screensaver.

 ### S1 - Sequencer 1

 Step sequencer - One pattern active at a time.